A report says that speed played a factor in a crash that killed a 20-year-old woman.

 Those findings were included in a 25-page accident report that also stated Bepler was attending college.

-According to an online obituary for Bepler, the 20-year-old was a student at Eastern Michigan University and a graduate of Dixie High School.
+for Bepler, the 20-year-old was a student at Eastern Michigan University and a graduate of Dixie High School.

 On Thursday night, services were held for Bepler at Tobias Funeral Home's Beavercreek Chapel.